ericwoud/buildR64arch/README.md

 ```
 ifstat -wi eth0,eth1
 ```
-If you don't like this trick, then:
+If you don't like this trick, then chose setup RTnoAUX.

-* Move 'DHCP=yes', under 'Network', from 10-eth1.network to 10-wan.network.
-* Remove 'aux' from 10-wan.network file.
-* Remove 'Bridge=brlan' from 10-wan.network file.
-* Remove whole 'BridgeVLAN' section from 10-wan.network file.
-* Remove 10-eth1.network file
-* Adjust nftables.conf as described in the file.

 ## Setup as Access Point